A Frequency Domain Approach to Predict Power System Transients: Learning for Dynamic Transient Predictions

 \subsection{Current ML Approaches and Limitations}

 Learning the power system transient dynamics is not trivial because states undergo nonlinear oscillations.
 Predictions with three existing approaches are illustrated in Fig.~\ref{fig:Intuition_ML}.
 The blue line is the trajectory of the frequency deviation on a bus before and after a fault.
-The blue squares are the accurate dynamics and the grey block is the prediction horizon.
+The blue squares are true trajectory sampled at discrete times and the grey area is the prediction horizon.

 A standard approach is to use a neural network to learn the time-domain mapping from the input to output.
-Given the input trajectory $\bm{x}$ with $\tau_{in}$ measurement points, past trajectories are used to learn a neural network (NN) that map $\bm{x}$ to the space of output trajectory with $\tau_{out}$ measurement points.
 As illustrated in Fig.~\ref{fig:Intuition_ML}(a) and Fig.~\ref{fig:Intuition_ML}(b), purely learning in the time domain will easily overfit and cannot learn a smooth curve like the true trajectories.
 More importantly, generic machine learning approaches prone to false negative errors.
 Since the vast majority of historical trajectories are stable, a ML method tends to not predict unstable trajectories.
 This would lead to catastrophic consequences if the system operator does not take actions to mitigate instabilities.

 Similarly, fitting the nonlinear dynamics with polynomial basis will also easily lead to over-fitting, as illustrated in Fig.~\ref{fig:Intuition_ML}(c).
-Recently, physics-Informed Neural Networks have been proposed in~\cite{raissi2019physics} to learn solutions that satisfy equations from implicit Runge-Kutta (RK) integration.
+Recently, Physics-Informed Neural Networks have been proposed in~\cite{raissi2019physics} to learn solutions that satisfy equations from implicit Runge-Kutta (RK) integration.
 This approach has been applied to power system swing dynamics in~\cite{stiasny2021learning}.
 Since RK method is the weighted sum of ODE solutions in discretized intervals, its accuracy decreases sharply when predicting trajectories with large oscillations for a longer horizon (e.g., larger than 1 second), as illustrated in Fig.~\ref{fig:Intuition_ML}(d) (the prediction errors are larger than then limit of the y-axis).